Skip to cookie consent Skip to main content

 Matt was soon diagnosed with a type A aortic dissection.
 In his case, it changed the geometry of one of his heart valves.
 The damaged valve, which usually allows blood to flow only out of the heart, was also allowing blood to leak back in.
 As a result, the left ventricle flooded, leading to fluid backup in Matt's lungs.

 Receiving timely care would be essential.
-Every hour that passes after an aortic dissection increases the risk of death by 1% to 2%, according to Dr. de la Cruz.
+Every hour that passes after an aortic dissection increases the risk of death by 1% to 2%.
 Matt was taken by Boston MedFlight helicopter to the Brigham and Women's ER.

 Balancing the risks of open-heart surgery

-Estimating that Matt had a less than 25% chance of survival, Dr. de la Cruz assembled a diverse team of specialists to treat him.
+Estimating that Matt had a less than 25% chance of survival, Matt's cardiothoracic surgeon assembled a diverse team of specialists to treat him.
 Surgery to repair the aortic dissection would be risky.
 But without surgery, Matt would die.

-Concerned about heart failure (when the heart does not pump enough blood to the rest of the body), Dr. de la Cruz recruited the help of Akinobu Itoh, MD, PhD, surgical director of the Brigham and Women's mechanical circulatory support program.
+In order to address concerns about heart failure (when the heart does not pump enough blood to the rest of the body), Akinobu Itoh, MD, PhD, surgical director of the Brigham and Women's mechanical circulatory support program, entered the picture.
 One of Dr. Itoh's specialties is supporting weak hearts using heart pumps and other devices.

 In the operating room, Matt's heart stopped.
 The team performed CPR to restart it.
 Then he was placed on a heart-lung machine to maintain blood and oxygen circulation on a short-term basis.

-Once stabilized, Matt underwent open heart surgery led by Dr. de la Cruz, Dr. Itoh, and Mark Cunningham, MD, a Mass General Brigham advanced heart failure surgeon and interim chief of the Division of Cardiac Surgery at Brigham and Women's.
+Once stabilized, Matt underwent open heart surgery led by a trio of Brigham and Women's surgeons.
 They found an aneurysm (a bulge in a blood vessel caused by weakened arterial walls), which they replaced with a graft.

 The damaged valve also needed to be replaced.
 Younger patients like Matt usually receive a mechanical valve made of carbon.
 However, Dr. Itoh suspected that Matt would soon need a heart pump.
 Since the cable running from the pump to the heart cannot pass through carbon, using a mechanical valve would be impossible.
 Dr. Itoh chose to use a valve made of cow tissue.